Life in the Adelaide Gaol

 Originally, visitors to the Gaol shouted to their friends and family across a distance of several metres and were separated by a brass bar.
 The noise level with a group of visitors shouting on one side and a group of prisoners responding on the other made communication very difficult.

-At the turn of the century visits were restricted to 10 minutes every 2 months for sentenced prisoners serving over 3 months.
+At the turn of the century, visits were restricted to 10 minutes every 2 months for sentenced prisoners serving over 3 months.
 Later, this changed to 20 minutes each month.

 A new Visitor Centre was partially erected in 1958 to replace the old ‘Sally Port’ system.
 This new Centre had no roof but provided some privacy and helped to control the noise level.
 Over the years a number of modifications were made to this structure to reduce contraband entering the Gaol.